polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 ```

 Note that this builds only the runtime with the specified toolchain.
 The rest of project will
-be compiled with your default toolchain which is usually the latest installed stable toolchain.
+be compiled with your default toolchain, which is usually the latest installed stable toolchain.

 #### Latest Nightly